hdShang/arxiv-daily/docs/cs-RO/2025-06-29/papers/250623152v3-dexh2r-a-benchmark-for-dynamic-dexterous-grasping-in-human-to-robot-.md

 ---
 layout: default
-title: DexH2R: A Benchmark for Dynamic Dexterous Grasping in Human-to-Robot Handover
+title: "DexH2R: A Benchmark for Dynamic Dexterous Grasping in Human-to-Robot Handover"
 ---

 # DexH2R: A Benchmark for Dynamic Dexterous Grasping in Human-to-Robot Handover